With calming sounds of the creek and sweeping views of the mountain valley, you feel completely immersed in the forest around you.

 Light & Dark

-While the exterior is defined by steel elements and dark-stained wood siding designed to veil the house, interiors are bright and awash in natural light.
+While dark-stained wood siding and steel elements define the exterior, the interiors are bright and awash in natural light.

 From Quarry to Bath